 Many of our visitors often say they wished they had stayed longer.
 There is so much to see and do in Skye but travel further afield and head for the mainland and visit Eilean Donan Castle, Glenelg and Plockton in Lochalsh, Wester Ross for Applecross and Attadale Gardens, or even plan a day trip to Rum, Eigg, Muck or Canna on the CalMac ferry from Mallaig.

-Closer to home on the Sleat peninsula is award-winning Armadale Castle and Gardens, with its 40 acres of manicured gardens and ancient woodlands and the award-winning Museum of the Isles.
+Closer to home on the Sleat peninsula is Armadale Castle and Gardens, with its 40 acres of manicured gardens and ancient woodlands and the award-winning Museum of the Isles.
+Please note this visitor attraction has been placed on the market by the trustees of the Clan Donald Lands Trust.
+Visitors are advised to check the website for opening hours, currently it remains open until 1st November 2025.

 If you are wildlife enthusiast, we can recommend a wildlife tour guide who lives in Ord with opportunities to spot golden and white-tailed eagles, seals, deer and otters in our local area.
 For a special treat we can recommend a private boat charter with trips tailored to your own preferences.